Qualifying period for persons without education

 - when you register as unemployed and looking for work and your full-time studies have ended

-If you are under 25 years of age and you have no completed vocational training and you have lost your entitlement to unemployment benefit because you have not applied for a place of study or accepted a place of study and for that reason been set an obligation for 21 weeks, the qualifying period starts after this obligation has been fulfilled.
-If you participate in employment promoting services when the obligation is fulfilled, the qualifying period starts when the employment promoting measure ends.
+If you are under 25 years of age and you have not completed vocational training and you have lost your entitlement to unemployment benefit because you have not applied for a place of study or accepted a place of study and for that reason been set a work requirement of 21 weeks by the TE Services, the qualifying period starts after this requirement has been met.
+If you participate in employment promoting measures when the requirement is met, the waiting period starts when the employment promoting measure ends.

 The qualifying period is reduced by full calendar weeks during which you have

 - been in employment that meets the work requirement